aboutcode-org/scancode.io/docs/installation.rst

     docker-compose build

 .. note::
-    The image will need to be re-build when the ScanCode.io source code is modified or updated.
+    You need to rebuild the image whenever ScanCode.io's source code has been modified or updated.

 Run the Image
 ^^^^^^^^^^^^^